GFDRR/CCDR-tools/Top-down/README.md

   <img width=37% src="https://user-images.githubusercontent.com/44863827/151798346-121dae76-1004-468d-9ec2-8f89d056ceed.png"> <img width=40% src="https://user-images.githubusercontent.com/44863827/151381602-319c426f-273d-482c-ace2-059b6375b4b3.png">

-- Raster calculator: multiply the impact factor map with the exposure map.
+- `Raster calculator`: multiply the impact factor map with the exposure map.
 The resulting layer RPi_Pop represent the share of people impacted under RP10.

   <img width=37% src="https://user-images.githubusercontent.com/44863827/151382232-4a48272a-6615-4a75-96d8-405c5d4d14e1.png"> <img width=40% src="https://user-images.githubusercontent.com/44863827/151381319-6a9b3fe9-f7f2-4dcd-b497-91bfcaac1c03.png">

-- Zonal statistic: select "sum" criteria to aggregate impacted population at ADM3 level.
-A new column "RP10_pop_sum" is added to ADM3 layer: plot it to desired simbology.
+- `Zonal statistic`: select "sum" criteria to aggregate impacted built-up at ADM3 level.
+A new column "RP10_exp_sum" is added to ADM3 layer: plot it to desired simbology.

   <img width=35% src="https://user-images.githubusercontent.com/44863827/151384000-0a71e054-49a8-414b-bf3e-77432b135543.png">  <img width=45% src="https://user-images.githubusercontent.com/44863827/151402320-3ed9a157-59cd-4a5d-8209-312e9aaf0b7c.png">

-  In order to express the value as % of total, we need the total population for each ADM3 unit.
+  In order to express the value as % of total, we need the total built-up for each ADM3 unit.

-- Zonal statistic: select "sum" criteria on the Population layer of choice.
+- `Zonal statistic`: select "sum" criteria on the Built-up layer of choice.

 If the hazard is represented by **one layer**, it is assumed to represent the Expected Annual Impact (EAI).